fetche-lab/GeneNetwork_24L/Data_processing/HS_rats_protocol.md

+# Heterogenous Stock (HS) Rats Protocol
-## The following contains scripts used to process the HS rats log2 and phenotype files
+The following contains scripts used to process datasets on HS rats These include:
+ - Expression data
+ - Experimental phenotypes
+ - Genotype data
+ - Phenotype Descriptions

+## 01 Processing genotypes
+- From the downloads, HS genotype files are in VCF format.
+So, there is a separate script to process vcf files that is also used for HS rats.
+Yet, there is still a need to optimize and automate this for future HS rats data.

+- Check the following link, for the genotype processing; [genotyping_vcf](https://github.com/fetche-lab/GeneNetwork_24L/blob/main/Data_processing/genotype_smoothing.md)

-## 01 Log2 dataset
+## 02 Log2 dataset
+*(more information to be added here after several tests with a variety of data)*

 ```python
 # import required library/libraries